| Crates.io | dircat |

 dircat src/main.rs

-# Process a remote git repository by cloning it to a temporary directory
+# Process a remote git repository (clones to a persistent cache for speed on subsequent runs)

 dircat https://github.com/romelium/dircat-rust.git